 Using a mixer, mix for about 3-4 minutes: Start by creaming the butter, sugar and vanilla until ultra smooth and then add one egg at a time, making sure each one is well incorporated before adding the next.
 You want the texture to be like frosting.
 Then add the heavy cream and mix until incorporated.

-In a separate bowl, add the flours and baking soda and whisk gently to sift them together.
+In a separate bowl, add the flours and baking powder and whisk gently to sift them together.